 The longer the S&P 500 is down greater than 20%, the higher the probability of an impending recession as companies start laying employees off due to slower growth and lower profits.

-If there is a 25% – 30% S&P 500 decline that lasts for longer than a couple months, I think real estate prices will finally stop appreciating.
-Volume will drop off and prices will just stall as investors enter a wait-and-see mode.
+If there is a 25% – 30% S&P 500 decline that lasts for longer than a couple months, real estate prices will begin to drop.

 The 2008 – 2009 financial crisis was unusual in that a double-digit percentage decline in real estate prices due to overleverage caused the S&P 500 to decline and not the other way around.
 Today, thanks to much more stringent lending standards since the financial crisis, the credit quality of homeowners is much higher.
 Mortgage debt outstanding has declined while home equity has surged.

 How real estate gets impacted by a decline in stocks depends on the type of property you own.
 Many investors like real estate due to its less volatile nature.
 But not all real estate is created equal.

 If you want less volatility in your real estate investments, then you want to own the following real estate in this order:

 - Primary residence (least volatile)

 - Physical rental property

 - Private real estate syndication investments and private eREITs

 - Publicly-traded REITs and real estate ETFs (most volatile)